willdurand/willdurand.github.io/_posts/2012-01-17-my-git-branching-model.md

 credits: |
     Vincent Driessen for his [Git model](http://nvie.com/posts/a-successful-git-branching-model/)
     and illustrations.
+updates:
+  - date: 2022-03-12
+    content: I proofread this article and updated the figures.
 ---

 We all probably know [this successful Git branching model][successful-git-model], which looks like a very interesting model for teams that want to use Git.
-That being said, this model is a bit too complex for common needs, so here is my lightweight model.
+That being said, this model is a bit too complex for common needs in my opinion.
+In this article, I introduce my lightweight model.

 I use two main branches: